Iso Edge Domains: Acknowledgments

 \section{Acknowledgments}

 The first author thanks Viatcheslav Grishukhin for introducing him to the works of Ryshkov and Baranovskii and Klaus Hulek for introducing him to the theory of compactifications.
-Both authors thank Frank Vallentin for the invitation to the conference ``Discrete geometry with a view on symplectic and tropical geometry''.
+Both authors thank Frank Vallentin for the invitation to the conference ``Discrete geometry with a view on symplectic and tropical geometry''. {Finally, we thank the anonymous referee for comments that improved the manuscript.}